 To create our homes, we use Structural Insulated Panels (SIPs) for the ideal thermal envelope.
 We use SIPs because they provide high R values and one of the most energy-efficient homes on the market today.
-Besides our high R-value SIPs, we also provide high performing windows and doors in our packages.
+Besides our high R-value SIPs, we also provide high-performing windows and doors in our packages.
 Low-performing windows and doors can cost you thousands more in energy bills and who wants that?

-Because SIPs and high-quality windows and doors provide an airtight structure, it is important to take two additional steps to create a healthy, happy and high-performance home.
+Because SIPs and high-quality windows and doors provide an airtight structure, it is important to take two additional steps to create a healthy, happy, and high-performance home.
 One, install a vented roof, and, two, integrate an air exchange system into your home to bring in fresh, quality air.

 An example of the vented roof with the 1X3 strapping.

 What benefits can you expect from a vented roof system?
-The possibility of ice damming, which can cause roof leaks and shingle lifting will be dramatically reduced.
+The possibility of ice damming, which can cause roof leaks and shingle lifting is reduced.
 It prevents water leakage through the panel which can cause interior ceiling water stains and mold, providing a healthy home for your family.
 If you are building in an area that receives cold weather and a lot of snow, a vented roof is a must!
 Also, the increased performance of the roof reduces the heating and cooling needs, which means cost savings for you.

-Both asphalt roofing suppliers and Structural Insulated Panel (SIPs) companies recommend a vented roof system in any application of their products, in fact, most shingle suppliers will not warrant their product without a vented roof.
+Both asphalt roofing suppliers and Structural Insulated Panel (SIPs) companies recommend a vented roof system in any application of their products.
+In fact, most shingle suppliers will not warrant their product without a vented roof.

-To learn more about our energy efficient timber frame homes, call us today at 800-636-0993!
+To learn more about our homes, call us today at 800-636-0993!